PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/full_guide/01_starthere.md

 Follow [our documentation for adding the plugin to your project](/com.playeveryware.eos/Documentation~/add_plugin.md).
 Once successfully included, follow [the guidance on Importing the Samples](com.playeveryware.eos/Documentation~/samples.md).
 In the EOS Plugin for Unity project, the provided code with the plugin will give you the ability to use EOS SDK's interfaces using a convenient C# wrapper.
-Inside the Samples are a set of `Manager`s and `Service`s that wrap up the EOS SDK in easy-to-use functions.
 The Samples come with scenes that demonstrate the usage of the EOS Plugin for Unity's Manager classes for each Sample's domain.

 Next follow [our documentation regarding how to configure the plugin](/com.playeveryware.eos/Documentation~/configure_plugin.md).